ranieremenezes/easyfermi/README.md

 We recommend the user to install Miniconda 3 or Anaconda 3 before proceeding.

+_easyFermi_ was developed for Linux OS but you can install and use it on most Mac OS as well.
+If you have problems installing _easyFermi_ on Mac OS, take a look at the next section.

 To install _Fermitools_ in the terminal with conda, do:

 <pre><code>$ conda create --name fermi -c conda-forge -c fermi python=3.9 "fermitools>=2.2.0" healpy gammapy